 Wanda Sykes has been called "one of the funniest stand-up comics" by her peers and ranks among Entertainment Weekly's 25 Funniest People in America.
 Her smart-witted stand up has sent her career in many different areas.

 Their first set of specials; Herlarious aired in summer of 2013 and January 2014 on Own and was the recipient of a 2014 Gracie Award.
-In just its first year, Push It has made a first look production deal with NBC, had a new series on OWN, and has shows currently in development with NickMom (Comedy Camp) and Comcast.
+In just its first year, Push It has made a first look production deal with NBC, had a new series on OWN, and had shows in development with NickMom (Comedy Camp) and Comcast.
 Push It Productions produced the 8th and 9th seasons of NBC’s Last Comic Standing.
-The second season of their show Talk Show The Game Show will premiere on TruTV this February and the second season of Face Value hosted by Deon Cole will return on BET in spring.
+The second season of their show Talk Show The Game Show premiered on TruTV in 2018 and the second season of Face Value hosted by Deon Cole returned on BET.

-Her fourth comedy special shot What Happened…Ms Sykes premiered in Fall 2016 on Epix.
+Her fourth comedy special shot What Happened….
+Ms Sykes premiered in Fall 2016 on Epix.
 Her first HBO comedy special Wanda Sykes; Sick and Tired debuted in October 2006 and was nominated for a 2007 Primetime Emmy for ‘Outstanding Variety, Music or Comedy Special.’
 She returned to HBO for her second stand up special I’ma Be Me.
 The special was nominated for two 2010 Primetime Emmy awards: ‘Outstanding Variety, Music or Comedy Special’ and ‘Outstanding Writing for a Variety, Music or Comedy Special.’
 Her first special Wanda Sykes: Tongue Untied premiered on Comedy Central in 2003.

-In 2010, she won a GLAAD award for promoting a good image of equal rights for gays and lesbians.
+In 2010 she won a GLAAD award for promoting a good image of equal rights for gays and lesbians.